BadRobots1014/pybase-2026/README.md

 A codebase has branches, which are (essentially) isolated versions of code that others can work on and see the work being done **without messing up everyone elses work**.
 With numerous people touching the code, we want to avoid disrupting everyones work when possible.

 1. In the top of github desktop you will see **Current Branch**
-2. Click the arrow to the right to open a drop down of the existing branches
+2. Click the arrow to the right to open a dropdown of the existing branches
-3. If you were told to create a branch, do so here.
-Otherwise, use the branch you were asked to.
+3. If you were assigned a specific branch, select it here.
+If you were told to create a new one, you can do so from this menu.

 #### Terminal

 <details>

-If the branch already exists, you simply need to run one command:
+If the branch already exists, run:

 ```bash
 git switch <branch>
 ```

-Or if you need to create a new branch:
+If you need to create a new branch:

 ```bash
 git switch -c <new_branch>